upcschool-cloud-arch/contenido/19-gitops-cicd/labs/lab30-infra-pipeline/README.md

 *.conf
 ```

-2.5- Copy the source code you will find in [./00-src-network/](./00-src-network/) and take the opportinity to look at the code.
-Finally, commit.
+2.5- Copy the source code you will find in [./00-src-network/](./00-src-network/) and take the opportinity to look at the code, and commit all the files.

 ```bash
 git add --all